 The Giants' Open Scheme

-Whether it's open-sourcing models to create the "AI era," the launch of GPTs spurring the rise of prompt engineering and digital human arenas, or Sora's release opening up a brand-new text-to-video track.
-All such moves are standard operations by giants using their industry influence to gradually shape the AI ecosystem—just like Chinese giants in the mobile internet era, constantly creating new business models to lure startups into the field for trial and error and ecosystem shaping, finally harvesting the market through advantages in capital and user scale, feeding their own businesses, and gaining competitive edge against other giants.
+Whether it's open-sourcing models to create the "Artificial Intelligence Era," the launch of GPTs driving the rise of prompt engineering and the digital human arena, or Sora's release opening up a brand-new text-to-video track.
+All such moves are standard operations by giants using their industry influence to gradually shape the AI ecosystem—just like Chinese giants in the mobile internet era, constantly creating new business models, luring startups to enter, experiment, and shape the ecosystem, and finally harvesting the market through advantages in capital and user scale, feeding their own businesses, and gaining competitive advantages against other giants.

 In the AI era, this logic still applies.